Cadre system of the Chinese Communist Party: Leading cadres

 An additional distinction is made in China between leading cadres (领导干部 (領導幹部, Lǐngdǎo gànbù)) and non-leading cadres.
 This distinction was first articulated in civil service reforms starting in 1993.
 Leading cadre status is not dependent on rank, as many high-ranking cadres may nevertheless not be in what is considered a leading position.
 Leading cadre appointments are governed by the Organization Department of the Chinese Communist Party, whereas non-leading positions are generally managed by the personnel and human resources departments of their respective work units and organizations.

+Leading cadres include, in addition to CCP and government officials, state-owned enterprise managers, university leaders, and leaders of people's organizations like the Communist Youth League, the All-China Women's Federation, and the All-China Federation of Industry and Commerce.

 Organization Department branches at all levels keep a "leading cadre reserve list" (领导干部候补名单 (Lǐngdǎo gànbù hòubǔ míngdān)) from which capable cadres may be selected to fill leading positions as they become vacant.
 These lists are maintained by the next-highest level Organization Department (that is, a township-level list would be maintained by the county-level Organization Department, and so on).

 While concise statistics are not published, Chan and Gao 2018 estimated that there were roughly two million leading cadres.